unicef/publicgoods-toolkit/appendix-sample-contract.md

 Below, you'll find somewhat simpler sample contract language covering key data protection (not completely GDPR compliant) and security procedures issues.
-These examples aren't comprehensive to all situations and needed areas of coverage, but they are still useful guidance as you strike your own contracts with vendors.
+These examples aren't comprehensive to all situations and needed areas of coverage, and there are some US-centric sections (e.g. references to SSAE‐16/SOC‐1), but they are still useful guidance as you strike your own contracts with vendors.
 We include this template because of its more in-depth security requirements, which, again, may or may not be relevant to your situation.